LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 ### Tokenizers
 [HuggingFaceBPE]: https://huggingface.co/course/chapter6/5?fw=pt

-The input is a sentence when we need to break up into tokens.
+The input is a sentence that we need to break up into tokens.
 This preprocessing step is a huge topic itself.
-To avoid spending too much time here, I am going to provide functions for cleaning the text.
+To avoid spending too much time here, I am going to provide functions for this.
-They put all text in lowercase, normalize unicode to ASCII e.g. "é" to "e" and "don't" to "dont" and split sentences into words.
+Firstly for cleaning the text: put all text in lowercase and normalize unicode to ASCII e.g. "é" to "e" and "don't" to "dont".
-The regex for the latter is <code style="white-space:nowrap">[A-Za-z][A-Za-z]+\b</code> which finds all words with more than two ASCII letters without numbers.

 {%highlight julia %}
 using Unicode